cdpop/terraform_kafka_deployment/devBox/README.md

 Terraform will deploy a EC2 instance with [cp-demo](https://github.com/confluentinc/cp-demo) repository or [kafka-docker-playground](https://github.com/vdesabou/kafka-docker-playground).

 ## Prerequisites
-- Terraform 1.0.7
+- Terraform 1.0.8
 - Access to AWS account and gather key/secret

 ## How to run
 1) Modify the `terraform.tfvars` file with the required variables
+2) `./start.sh` <- Starts EC2 instance and keys
+3) `./stop.sh` <- Destroys the EC2 instances and resources created
+4) `./clean.sh` <- Deletes internal terraform state, this should be done only if `./stop.sh` does not work.
+If we run this script the [following steps](#how-to-reset-a-aws-region-when-my-terraform-keeps-failing) need to be done as well.

+### Manually deploying without start/stop script(NOT RECOMMENDED)
+1) Edit `terraform_kafka_deployment/devBox/terraform/terraform.tfvars` with required variables.
+2) `cd terraform_kafka_deployment/devBox/terraform`
-2) `terraform init` <- Downloads the necessary dependencies
+3) Run `terraform init` <- Downloads the necessary dependencies
-3) `terraform plan` <- Validate required module variables have been set
+4) Run `terraform plan` <- Validate required module variables have been set
-4) `terraform apply` <- Deploys EC2 environment with the scripts setup
+5) Run `terraform apply` <- Deploys EC2 environment with the scripts setup
-5) `terraform output` <- Shows the variables such as hostname/ssh command to run.
+6) Run `terraform output` <- Shows the variables such as hostname/ssh command to run.
-6) `terraform destroy` <- Destroys the old EC2 instance and cleans up local SSH keys
+7) Run `terraform destroy` <- Destroys the old EC2 instance and cleans up local SSH keys

 ## Useful output from terraform
-After running `terraform apply` you can use the following outputs to connect to your EC2 instance:
+After running `./start.sh` you can use the following outputs to connect to your EC2 instance:
 ```
 key_pair_name = "pops_ssh_key"
 public_hostnames = [